I7-Examples/When-in-Rome-1/docs/source.txt

 Section 2 - Creature Actions

+Rule for implicitly taking something (called target) when the person asked is the creature:
+	try the creature taking the target.

+The animal feeding rule is listed instead of the can't eat unless edible rule in the check eating rules.

 Procedural rule:
-	if the person asked is not the player, substitute the animal feeding rule for the can't eat unless edible rule.

-Procedural rule:
 	if the person asked is not the player, ignore the can't take people's possessions rule.

-Instead of asking the creature to try doing something when the person asked is in a closed container:
+Instead of asking the creature to try doing something when the creature is in a closed container:
 	say "The creature watches your mouth move, fascinated, but it obviously cannot hear you."

 Before printing the name of the creature:
-	if a random chance of 1 in 4 succeeds begin;
-		if the creature is scaly, say "scaly ";
+	if a random chance of 1 in 4 succeeds: if the creature is scaly, say "scaly ";
-		if the creature is furry, say "furry "; say "[color of the creature] ";
+		if the creature is furry, say "furry "; say "[color of the creature] ".
-	end if.

 Rule for printing the name of the creature:
 	if a random chance of 1 in 2 succeeds, say "creature";
 	otherwise say "Visitor".

 This is the animal feeding rule:
+	if the actor is the player and the noun is not edible, say "That's plainly inedible." instead;
 	if the noun is not delicious, stop the action.

 A person can be active or passive.